 How many screws are needed per sheet of drywall?

-The short answer, it depends on your municipality.
-The general answer, you should use at least one drywall screw every 10-12 inches.
-This means that for a 4' x 12' sheet of drywall you will probably use around 50 screws on the entire sheet.
+For one of the most common scenarios in residential construction where you hang ½ inch drywall over wall studs spaced 16 inches on center (O.C.), screws should be installed at least every 16 inches.
+This means that for a 4-foot x 12-foot sheet of drywall you will use at least 40 screws on the entire sheet.
 How so?
-If the walls studs fall 16 inches on center, a 12 foot long sheet will cover approximately 10 studs.
-If you hang the drywall perpendicular to the studs, you'll end up using about 5 screws in each stud.
-So that total comes to about 50 drywall screws.
-When using drywall adhesive, you can use fewer fasteners but you will still need to consider the following points?
+A 12-foot-long sheet will cover approximately 10 studs.
+If you hang the drywall perpendicular to the studs, you end up using at least 4 screws in each stud.
+So that adds up to a total of about 40 drywall screws.

 What happens if you don't use enough drywall screws?

-Properly fastening drywall is critical to avoid unnecessary repairs in the future.
-When not enough screws or nails are used to hang drywall, it can lead to cracking or cause screw pops.
-How can you determine how many drywall screws are really needed when hanging drywall?
+Not fastening drywall properly by either not using enough screws or installing them improperly can lead to unnecessary and costly drywall repairs such as drywall cracks or screw pops.
+How can you determine how many drywall screws are needed when hanging drywall?

 Check local building codes first

 Building codes vary from location to location.
-Some building requirements are mandated at a State level while others are set by the county, city, town or other municipality.
+Some building requirements are mandated at a state level while others are set by the county, city, town or other municipality.
 Some areas require contractors to be licensed and file a permit before hanging drywall.
-If that is the case, they will usually also require that drywall be inspected after it is hung and before the taping and finishing work begins.
+Where that is the case, they will usually also require that drywall be inspected before taping and finishing work can begin.

 What is looked for during drywall inspections?
-Among other things, building inspectors verify that a sufficient number of drywall screws or nails are used for each sheet of drywall that was hung.
+Building inspectors will likely check the type of drywall used in various applications and also verify that a sufficient number of drywall screws or nails are used for each sheet of drywall that was hung.
 They also check the location and spacing between each fastener.
 If the building codes in your area include requirements about drywall hanging, please refer to those specific codes to find out how many screws are needed, and what the proper spacing layout should be.

 What if building codes in my area don’t cover drywall hanging